Watch past educational presentations and see live events in real time

 What do I need to do about disclosures?

-During the submission process, Presenting Authors are permitted to enter the disclosure information on behalf of each co-author during the abstract submission process.
-To assist Presenting Authors and Co-authors in deciding what is necessary to disclose, you may download the ACR CME Disclosure Statement and Attestation Form.
+During the online abstract submission process, Presenting Authors are permitted to enter the disclosure information on the behalf of each co-author.
+To assist Presenting Authors and Co-authors in deciding what is necessary to disclose online, you can download the following ACR CME Disclosure Statement and Attestation Form.
 Each Co-author may choose to complete this form and return it to Presenting Author.
-Keep in mind, all disclosure information must be entered online – the ACR does not accept paper disclosure forms.
+Keep in mind, all disclosure information must be entered online – the ACR does not accept paper disclosure statement forms.

-If you have paid your abstract submission fee and did not print or have lost your receipt, you can login to the abstract submission portal using your abstract ID number and password to access your receipt.
+If you paid your abstract submission fee and did not print or have lost your original receipt, you can login to the abstract submission portal (using your abstract ID number and password) to access your receipt.
 Please Note: The ACR does not invoice submitters for abstract fees and cannot provide invoices to submitters under any circumstance.